Miya people

-The Miya people, alternatively identified as Na-Asamiya by themselves (lit. neo-Assamese), denote the progeny of Bengali Muslim migrants originating from the contemporary Mymensingh District, Rangpur, and Cumilla Divisions.
+The Miya people, alternatively identified as Na-Asamiya by themselves (lit. neo-Assamese), denote the progeny of Bengali Muslim migrants originating from the contemporary Mymensingh, Tangail, Rangpur, Rajshahi and Cumilla regions.
 These individuals established residence in the Brahmaputra Valley during the 20th century, coinciding with the period of British colonial rule in Assam.
 The migration of the Miya people was actively promoted by the Colonial British Government from the Bengal Province, spanning the years 1757 to 1942.
 This migratory trend persisted until the year 1947.
-Presently, the term "Miya" is considered a pejorative word.
+Presently, the term "Miya" is often considered a pejorative word, despite its origins as a term of respect.

 Etymology

 The nomenclature "Miya" finds its etymological roots in "mian," an honorific of Persian origin commonly employed throughout the Indian subcontinent when addressing a Muslim gentleman.
 Originally utilised in a derogatory manner against the aforementioned community, the term has undergone a process of re-appropriation by a cadre of Miya poets who are actively asserting their cultural identity.
 Presently, "Miya" or "Miya Musalman" has entered the sphere of serious discourse.

-Concurrently, the term "Na-Asamiya," as articulated in the Assamese language, conveys the literal meaning of 'neo-Assamese.'
+Concurrently, the term "Na-Asamiya," as articulated in the Assamese language, conveys the literal meaning of 'neo-Assamese'.
 This term was adopted by the community and forced the local elites in Assam as a means of establishing a connection with the region by pushing political power backed by the Indian National Congress and AIUDF during their tenure and creating a new identity which didn't exist before.

 An alternative designation for this community is "Charua Musalman," signifying Muslims residing in the chars (riverine islands), a preference evident in their settlement patterns.
 They are also referred to as "Pamua Musalman," denoting Muslim farmers, given that agriculture serves as their primary source of livelihood.